ianstormtaylor/slate/docs/api/nodes/editor.md

 Get the text string content of a location.

-Note: by default the text of void nodes is considered to be an empty string, regardless of content, unless you pass in true for the voids option
+Note: by default the text of void nodes is considered to be an empty string, regardless of content, unless the voids option is set.

 Options: : `{voids?: boolean}`